 Learn how to read market conditions, how to find potentially explosive trades, where to get in and get out, how to fine-tune trade selection, and how to manage risk.

-Indicator Trade Trigger
+Technical Indicator Trade Trigger

 Here’s another trade trigger example, using indicators.
 Assume the trader has several qualifiers.
 These are things that need to be in effect before a trade can trigger.